Great evening bat: Description

+Close-up view of Ia io compared to Murina cyclotis (right).

-The great evening bat reaches a length of 90 to 105 mm.
-It is colored brown on the top and grayish on the bottom.
-Average wingspan is 51 cm and it typically weighs 58 g.
+The great evening bat reaches a length of 90–105 mm.
+It is brown on top and greyish underneath.
+The average wingspan is 51 cm and it typically weighs 58 g.

-Not much is known about its habits and behavior.
+Not much is known about its habits and behaviour.
 The bat usually lives in small groups.
 Its food consists of insects during the summer, as with most vesper bats.
-The great evening bat also sometimes feeds on small birds during the Autumn once insects become more scarce.
+The great evening bat also sometimes feeds on small birds during the autumn once insects become scarcer.
 The bat leaves its sleeping place in the late afternoon in search of food.
 During the winter months it may migrate to warmer regions.

-The Great Evening Bat's constant shifting diet makes it a suitable host for viruses.
-Due to the switch from insects during the summer to birds during autumn, the Great Evening Bat is known to carry around 35 known virus families.
+The great evening bat's constant shifting diet makes it a suitable host for viruses.
+Due to the switch from insects during the summer to birds during autumn, the great evening bat is known to carry around 35 known virus families.

 Status

 The IUCN lists its conservation status as near-threatened.
 One of the threats to its survival in South Asia is human influence by habitat destruction; many caves have been turned into attractions.
 They have also been disturbed by farmers collecting their excrement.
-Also the excessive use of insecticides poses a threat to the great evening bats.
+Excessive use of insecticides also poses a threat.

 Scientific name

-At four letters, Ia io is tied with Yi qi for the shortest existing (and shortest possible) scientific name of any animal under the International Code of Zoological Nomenclature, and is one of very few scientific names composed solely of vowels.
+At four letters, Ia io is tied with Yi qi for the shortest existing (and shortest allowed) scientific name of any animal under the International Code of Zoological Nomenclature, and is one of very few scientific names composed solely of vowels.

-The name has traditionally been associated with Io, a figure in classical mythology who was viewed as "flighty," and ia (ἰά), a Greek word signifying a shout or cry.
+The name has traditionally been associated with Io, a figure in classical mythology who was viewed as "flighty", and ia (ἰά), a Greek word signifying a shout or cry.

 Griffiths suggests an alternative meaning behind Oldfield Thomas's choice of name.
 Instead of a reference to mythology, the name Ia io might be a joyful exclamation, translating to 'Shout hurrah!'.
 This interpretation posits that Thomas, who had recently become a Fellow of the Royal Society after three times previously being nominated but failing to receive the required endorsements, was expressing his elation through the naming of this species.